lekhit/PyHtml-Compiler-Cpp/README.md

-# HTML Compiler
+# Cpp Compiler

 ![License](https://img.shields.io/badge/license-MIT-blue)

-**HTML Compiler** is a powerful tool that allows you to convert HTML files written in a Python-like syntax into runnable HTML, eliminating the need for closing tags in HTML documents.
+**Cpp Compiler** is a powerful tool that allows you to convert HTML files written in a Python-like syntax into runnable HTML, eliminating the need for closing tags in HTML documents.
 It is built in C++ and also supports embedded Python code, making it a versatile solution for web developers and content creators.

 ## Features